goharbor/website/docs/install-config/configure-yml-file.md

   <tr>
     <td valign="top"><code>proxy</code></td>
     <td valign="top">&nbsp;</td>
-    <td valign="top">Configure proxies to be used by the replication jobservice and Harbor.
-Leave blank if no proxies are required.</td>
+    <td valign="top">Configure proxies to be used by trivy-adapter, the replication jobservice, and Harbor.
+Leave blank if no proxies are required.
+Some proxies have whitelist settings, if Trivy is enabled, you need to add the following urls to the proxy server whitelist: <code>github.com</code>, <code>github-releases.githubusercontent.com</code>, and <code>*.s3.amazonaws.com.</code></td>
   </tr>
     <tr>
     <td valign="top">&nbsp;</td>